Filtering noise with discrete wavelet transforms

 Integral transforms

 A large category of filtering techniques are based on integral transforms.
-Broadly speaking, an integral transform TT is an operation that is performed on a function ff and builds a function T[f]T\left[ f\right] which is defined on a variable ss, such that:
+Broadly speaking, an integral transform TT is an operation that is performed on a function ff, and builds a new function T[f]T\left[ f\right] which is defined on a variable ss, such that:

 T[f](s)=dtf(t)K(t,s) T\left[ f \right](s) = \int dt ~ f(t) \cdot K(t, s)